malensek/dssh/doc/readme_header.md

 ------------
 Since dssh is just a Bash script, you don't need to compile it.
 A Makefile is provided to conveniently install dssh and its man page based on your PREFIX environment variable.

+You can also install via [Homebrew](http://brew.sh):

+    brew install malensek/brew/dssh

 <br>
 <br>